Ajaymorla1508/CST8919_Lab_1_Ajay-Morla/README.md

 # Flask Auth0 Authentication Example

-This tutorial demonstrates how to add user login to a Python web application built with the Flask framework and Authlib OAuth library.
+This document explains how I implemented user login functionality in a Python web application using Flask and Auth0 with the Authlib OAuth library..

 ---

 ## I want to integrate with my app

-**Estimated time:** 15 minutes

 ### System requirements